 The aim is to provide a sound basis for the co-operation between management and employees and is intended to encourage continuous improvement of our Health and Safety performance.

 Our objectives toward fulfilling this policy are to:

 - Identify, eliminate and reduce risks to health and safety.

 - Work to relevant safety standards, which satisfy our statutory requirements and reflect good working practice.

 - Consult with employees on all health, safety and welfare issues and encourage a positive HSE culture

-- Ensure that employees are trained, understand and carry out their job responsibilities
+- Ensure that employees are trained, understand/competent and carry out their job responsibilities in a safe manner

 - Continually monitor this policy by auditing and reviewing its effectiveness in the workplace.

 Employees have a legal duty to co-operate in the operation of this policy: